IN "GAME OF THRONES", THE FEAR WAS THAT WINTER WAS COMING

 “Use it or Lose It” Regs to Cut Estate and Gift Tax Exemptions in Half after 2025

-THE MORAL OF THIS FABLE IN 2020 - "IF YOU FAIL TO PLAN WELL NOW, PLAN TO FAIL"
+THE MORAL OF THIS FABLE IN 2020 IS STILL: "IF YOU FAIL TO PLAN WELL NOW, PLAN TO FAIL"

 If your investments let you amass even moderate wealth, you probably cheered the Tax Cut and Jobs Act (“TCJA”) provisions that doubled Estate and Gift Tax Exclusions beginning in 2018.
 For many apartment owners and other clients, these provisions increased the Exclusion to $11.58 million for a single person, and $23.26 million for a married couple in 2020.